fossasia/eventyay-tickets/_sources/user/events/structureguide.rst.txt

     * incl. € 19.63 VAT at 7%
     * incl. € 23.95 VAT at 19%

-You can implement this in pretix using product bundles.
+You can implement this in eventyay using product bundles.
 In order to do so, you should create the following two products:

 * Conference ticket at € 450 with a 7% tax rule
 * Conference food at € 150 with a 19% tax rule and the option "**Only sell this product as part of a bundle**" set